NHSDigital/nhs-notify-web-cms/docs/pages/features/text-messages.md

 {% include components/image.html
     src="nhs-notify-iphone-android-sms-example.svg"
-    alt="An image of two mobile devices side by side showing a received text message, one displayed on iPhone and the other displayed on an Android device." caption="An example of a text message (SMS) sent by NHS Notify to a iPhone or Android mobile device."
+    alt="An image of 2 mobile devices side by side showing a received text message, one displayed on iPhone and the other displayed on an Android device." caption="An example of a text message (SMS) sent by NHS Notify to an iPhone or Android mobile device."
 %}

 ## What you need to know